 Love and respect others, the animals, and the environment; it is our responsibility as world travelers.
 Make choices on ethical and responsible tourism as much as you can.

-This comes to the top of my list of ethical and responsible tourism as most animals used for tourism are abused and even Trip Advisor stopped selling tickets to animal attractions.
+This comes to the top of my list of ethical and responsible tourist as most animals used for tourism are abused and even Trip Advisor stopped selling tickets to animal attractions.

 Have I ever mentioned that I am a big animal lover?
 During my travels, I am constantly learning about different sources of animal cruelty in tourism, and how I can do my part in helping to spread the word about it.